Travel Bloggers Recommend these 7 Seoul Day Trips!

 Embarking on a tour to the controversial Demilitarized Zone (DMZ) of Korea will be one of the highlights of your trip to South Korea.
 If you’re the adventurous kind and have the desire to create unforgettable moments during your trip, taking DMZ Tours is a must.

-Keep in mind that you can only visit the DMZ by tours and not as an individual tourist.
+Keep in mind that you can only visit the DMZ by tour and not as an individual tourist.
 The area is closed off to civilians and would require you to have a military escort.
-Excursions to the DMZ vary (Cheorwon DMZ Tour), so pick one that sticks to your budget and offers highlights you would like to explore.
+Excursions to the DMZ vary (Northern Maritime Limit Tour, the 3rd Infiltration Tunnel & Dora observatory), so pick one that sticks to your budget and offers highlights you would like to explore.

 The following areas are highly recommended: the Joint Security Area (JSA), Third Tunnel of Aggression, and Dorasan Peace Park.

-The Third Tunnel of Aggression, on the other hand, is the exhilarating tour that is not meant for the faint of heart or the claustrophobic.
+The Third Infiltration Tunnel, on the other hand, is the exhilarating tour that is not meant for the faint of heart or the claustrophobic.
 These are narrow tunnel dug by North Korea in the 1970s.
 It served as a secret passageway to South Korea as part of the North’s plan to launch an assault.

 If you want to relax while learning more about the Korean conflict, visiting the Dorasan Peace Park will be a great idea.
 Located in Paju, this ecological park exhibits the information regarding the history of Dorasan Station, which used to be a railway station connecting two nations.